 There are two basic types of tubeless tire systems.

 A Tubeless-Ready system can use a double-wall rim with normal spokes and recessed spoke holes, though not all such rims are tubeless-compatible.
 A special air-tight rim strip is used.
-A slimy sealant must be used inside the tire, because otherwise this system does not seal completely.
-This system is reported as being reliable with tires designed for a tubeless system on road bicycles, but there have been problems with other tires' rolling off the rim.
-A tubeless-ready system must use a slimy sealant inserted before mounting, both to make the initial seal and to seal against small punctures.
+This system is reported as being reliable on road bicycles with tires designed for a tubeless system, but there have been problems with other tires' rolling off the rim.
+A tubeless-ready system must use a slimy sealant both to make the initial seal and to seal against small punctures.

 Advantages and disadvantages